UX Metrics: The Essential Toolkit for User-Centric Design

 How to Choose the Right Methods And Metric

-Up to this point, we have discussed several UX measurement methods, all yielding a particularly valuable set of data points.
+Up to this point, we've discussed several UX measurement methods, all yielding a particularly valuable set of data points.
 But how does a company choose which is most relevant to their needs?
 This is based on several considerations, including:

 1. 1.